github/docs/contributing/images-and-versioning.md

 ![](/assets/images/enterprise/foo/bar.png){% endif %}
 ```

 When the 3.0 release is deprecated, the `/assets/images/enterprise/3.0` directory will be removed.

-The numbered release directory can be thought of as containing images that apply to 3.0 only or 3.0 and earlier.
-Likewise, images in a `/assets/images/enterprise/2.22` could contain images that applied to 2.22 only or 2.22 and earlier.
+The numbered release directory should contain images that apply to that release number only or to that release number and earlier.
+For example, images in `/assets/images/enterprise/2.22` should contain images that apply to 2.22 only or 2.22 and earlier.

 ### Example: An image used in GitHub AE changes on Dotcom after GitHub AE is released